PERSOL HR DATA BANK in APAC

 Duty

-Every enterprise that employs no less than 10 workers/laborers is under an obligation to create a set of enterprise rules and regulations9 that shall come into force after being made legal by a minister or another government official appointed to act on behalf of the minister (Labor Law, Article 108, Paragraph 1).
-A foreign-owned enterprise must create such rules and regulations regardless of the number of workers/laborers.
-The obligation to have a set of legalized enterprise rules and regulations, however, does not apply to enterprises that already have a collective work agreement (Labor Law, Article 108, Paragraph 2).
+Every employer that employs no less than 10 workers/laborers is under an obligation to create a set of company regulations 9 that shall come into force after being made legal by a minister or another government official appointed to act on behalf of the minister (Manpower Law, Article 108, Paragraph 1).
+A foreign-owned enterprise must create such regulations regardless of the number of workers/laborers.
+The obligation to have a set of legalized company regulations, however, does not apply to enterprises that already have a collective labor agreement (Manpower Law, Article 108, Paragraph 2).

 -